All Episodes

 Let me read this to you again.

-Ben what's his name?
+Ben, what's his name?

 Albrecht.

-Frank Albrecht and other activists fret that it's inappropriate for a predator known for its fierceness and ability to defend for itself in the wild to be snuggled, bottle fed, and made into a commodity by zoo keepers.
+Frank Albrecht and other activists fret that it's inappropriate for a predator known for its fierceness and ability to defend for itself in the wild to be snuggled, bottle-fed, and made into a commodity by zookeepers.

-And yet look at the millions of human beings.
+And yet look at the millions of human beings they're willing to turn into just that.

 Commodities.

-Assume they can't take care of themselves.
+Assume they can't take care of themselves and provide cradle-to-grave subsistence for them.

-boom I detest these liberals for I detest them.
+I detest them.

 Such contradiction.

-Now we're trying to save an animal and but and by the way, the zoo is claiming it's under a lot of pressure here.
+And by the way, the zoo is claiming it's under a lot of pressure here because of a single animal rights group.

 Blow them off.